mohil96/Path_planning/README.md

 ## Tips

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file (spline.h) is really easy to use.

 ---

+## Finite State Machine

+An additional header (fsm.h) is added to use the finite state machine for managing the actions made for each condition.
+You can check the documentation here: https://github.com/eglimi/cppfsm

 ## Dependencies